vbianchi/Mentori/README.md

 ## Future Perspectives & Ideas

 * **Streaming Output:** Ensure agent responses consistently stream token-by-token to the UI.
-* **PDF Reading Enhancements:** Add options for page ranges, improve handling of complex layouts/images.
+* **PDF Reading Enhancements:** Add options for page ranges or user-specified `max_length` override, improve handling of complex layouts/images.
 * **Drag & Drop Upload:** Allow users to upload files to the current task's workspace via drag and drop.
 * **Collapse Agent Steps:** Add UI controls to collapse/expand intermediate thought/tool steps in the chat/monitor.
 * **More Robust Formatting:** Use a dedicated Markdown library (e.g., `markdown-it`) for more complex rendering.